Connect with us

 3. Mechanical and Electrical drawing

-Also known as wiring diagram, electrical drawing provides visual representation and information of electrical fixtures, location of switches, fan, light, and other details on electrical system or circuit.
+Also known as a wiring diagram, an electrical drawing provides a visual representation and information about electrical fixtures, the location of switches, fans, lights, and other details on an electrical system or circuit.

 These types of construction drawings are used to deliver the engineering design to the technicians hired to install the electrical system (wiring) for the building.